Dietary Guidelines for Americans, 2015

 Questions and Answers on the 2015 Dietary Guidelines for Americans

-- Why are the Dietary Guidelines important?
+- Why is the Dietary Guidelines important?

-- How are the Dietary Guidelines implemented?
+- How is the Dietary Guidelines policy communicated?

 - How is the Dietary Guidelines revision process managed?